-6.2.2 Exposure assessment
+7.2.2 Exposure assessment

-This has been undertaken for the Poole Harbour European marine site by assessing the relative exposure of the interest features or their component sub-features to the effects of broad categories of human activities currently occurring on the site.
+This has been undertaken for the Alde-Ore Estuary European marine site by assessing the relative exposure of the interest features or their component sub-features to the effects of broad categories of human activities currently occurring on the site.
+This was done through a series of workshops with relevant and competent authorities and stakeholders and may be subject to further refinement in the future.
 The exposure has been assessed in relation to the use of habitats by birds.
 As an example, wintering birds' feeding and roosting grounds may be considered highly exposed to toxic contamination from synthetic compounds due to the locations and intensity of discharges into an area.

-6.2.3 Vulnerability assessment
+7.2.3 Vulnerability assessment

 The third step in the process is to determine the vulnerability of interest features or their component sub-features to operations.
 This is an integration of sensitivity and exposure.
 Only if a feature is both sensitive and exposed to a human activity will it be considered vulnerable.
-In this context therefore, 'vulnerability' has been defined as the exposure of a habitat, community or individual (or individual colony) of a species to an external factor to which it is sensitive (Hiscock, 1996).
+In this contact therefore, 'vulnerability' has been defined as the exposure of a habitat, community or individual (or individual colony) of a species to an external factor to which it is sensitive (Hiscock, 1996).
 The process of deriving and scoring relative vulnerability is provided in Appendix I.

-6.3 Format of advice
+7.3 Format of advice